dotnet-websharper/docs/content/mvu/devtools.md

 Not all features of Redux DevTools are supported.
 The following features are currently implemented:

+* Action history: you can see the history of actions sent to the update function, with their payloads and the resulting state.
+* Inspect: actions, model states, and state diffs can be inspected in detail.
 * Time travel: you can use the "Jump" button on actions to go back to a previous state.
 * Reset: you can reset the state to the initial model.
 * Revert: you can revert to the last committed state.
 * Commit: you can commit the current state to jump back to with revert and clean up the action history.
+* Dispatch: you can dispatch actions manually from the DevTools.
+Use the same JSON format as how the tooling sees actions, i.e., an object with a `"type"` field.

 Other features such as skipping and reordering actions are not yet implemented.